Why we’re working together

-London Stock Exchange Group (LSEG) is a diversified international market infrastructure and capital markets business that sits at the heart of the world’s financial community.
-Through LSEG Foundation, the Group focuses its community investment programme on helping young people from disadvantaged background develop the life and business skills they need, so that their future is driven by opportunity, not dictated by circumstance.
+Through the LSEG Foundation, the London Stock Exchange Group and Unicef are working together to help children in emergencies and young people from disadvantaged backgrounds develop the life and business skills they need, so that their future is driven by opportunity, not dictated by circumstance.

-The partnership covers a contribution to a community investment programme in Zambia.
+Moreover, around the world, 67.4 million girl of upper-secondary school age are out of school.
+With LSEG’s financial support Unicef runs a community investment programme to support adolescents in Zambia.
 The Zambian Girls 2030: Realising My Potential initiative aims to empower girls to realise their potential, and provide them with the knowledge and skills they need to succeed as professionals, and to improve educational and economic outcomes for Zambian women.

+The partnership between LSEG and Unicef is able to help transform the lives of children around the world through donations from the LSEG Foundation and employee fundraising activities.
 As part of the partnership, Unicef has been providing LSEG with staff engagement opportunities for its employees, continuing to galvanise support for the world’s most vulnerable children through involvement in learning opportunities around the issues of children’s rights protection.
-LSEG employees have been actively engaged in fundraising iniatives too for Unicef UK, including cycle challenges from Zurich to Milan in 2018, and from London to Paris in 2019.
+LSEG employees have been actively engaged in fundraising iniatives too for Unicef UK, including cycle challenges from Zurich to Milan in 2018, and London to Paris and Water Walk in 2019.

 adolescent girls have been reached with career guidance and life skills training

 girls have taken part in 5-day career & skills camps

 London Stock Exchange Group is proud to have supported UNICEF for more than twenty years and to have most recently collaborated on the Zambia Girls 2030 project.
 Through the Zambian project, we are pleased to help disadvantaged girls learn important life skills through education and internships